Skip to content

 const books = await db.author.queryRelated('books', author);

-// additional query methods can be applied:
+// additional query methods may be applied:

 const countBooks: number = await db.author